gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_troubleshooting.md

 audio in the videos which play within the Steam client, it is possible that the ALSA libraries packaged with Steam are not working.

-Attempting to playback a video within the steam client results in an error similar to:
+Attempting to playback a video within the Steam client results in an error similar to:

 `ALSA lib pcm_dmix.c:1018:(snd_pcm_dmix_open) unable to open slave`